 where RR represents the relative risk of the trial endpoint for the vaccine arm compared to the placebo arm (RR = rv / rp) and RRL represents the relative risk in the vaccine arm at the lower limit of efficacy that is desired (RL = 1 – VES,min).
 This ensured a high probability that the lower bound of the confidence interval excluded RRL.
 Based on proportional hazards, we calculated the total number of participants as

+N=1pv pp pE×z1+z2log1-VEtarget2, (S2)